Fedayo/Customer-segmentation-for-subscription-service/README.md

-# Customer-segmentation-for-subscription-service
+# CUSTOMER SUBSCRIPTION DASHBOARD

 ## 📊 Project Overview
       The Customer Subscription Dashboard provides an in-depth analysis of customer behavior, subscription trends, cancellations, renewals, and revenue insights for a subscription-based service.
 The dashboard was built using Power BI and SQL to extract key insights and visualize the data effectively.

 ## ✨ Key Features:
     Subscription Overview: Visualizes total subscriptions, cancellations, renewals, and revenue trends.
     Customer Segmentation: Analyzes customer behavior based on subscription types and regions.
     Revenue Analysis: Highlights revenue performance and trends over time.

 ## 🗄️ Dataset
     The dataset used for this project contains the following columns: